sjf630/note-taking-app/README.md

 # Note Taking App

-This is a note-taking application created with Node.js and Express.js.
-It allows users to create, read, and delete notes, which are stored in a JSON file on the backend.
+This is a note taking application that is built using Node.js and Express.js.
+It allows users to create, read, update, and delete notes.

 ![Note Taking App](./Assets/11-express-homework-demo-01.png)